IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 .. note::

-   Here we use :hsobj:`Plutus.Contract.Test.ContractModel.monitor` to gather statistics on the number of wallets receiving refunds during the finishing strategy, just to make sure, for example, that it is not always zero.
+   Here we use :hsobj:`Plutus.Contract.Test.ContractModel.Interface.monitor` to gather statistics on the number of wallets receiving refunds during the finishing strategy, just to make sure, for example, that it is not always zero.
 We place such monitoring in the *general* strategy, not the wallet-specific ones,